flatpak/xdg-desktop-portal/doc/for-desktop-developers.rst

 -----------------------

-In addition to managing the regular interfaces that sandboxed applications use to interfact with the host system, XDG Desktop Portal also monitors running applications without an active window - if the portal backend provides an implementation of the Background portal.
+In addition to managing the regular interfaces that sandboxed applications use to interface with the host system, XDG Desktop Portal also monitors running applications without an active window - if the portal backend provides an implementation of the Background portal.